joestrouth1/split-app/c-components/docs/design/colors.md

 What follows is a list of accessible color combinations, organized by contrast level:

 - AA: What we aim for.
-Suitable for normal body text and larger.
-Greater than 4.5 contrast.
+Suitable for normal body text and larger. > 4.5 contrast.
-- AA Large: Suitable for bold text or larger than 24px.
-Greater than 3 contrast.
+- AA Large: Suitable for bold text or larger than 24px. > 3 contrast.
 - AAA: The strictest standard.
-Bonus points for using these.
-Greater than 7 contrast.
+Bonus points for using these. > 7 contrast.

+Not shown:

-- AAA Large: Same as AA.
-Bold text or text larger than 24px that would otherwise meet AA standards.
-Greater than 4.5.
+- AAA Large: Strictest standard for bold text or text larger than 24px.
+Same threshold as AA (>4.5).

 ```md static
 TODO: